Woman placing a portafilter on a semi-automatic espresso machine

 There are few things more satisfying than pulling a delicious shot of rich, dark espresso with a thick layer of crema on top.
 The journey of espresso to your cup varies quite a bit based on what type of espresso machine is used.
-Learn the difference between the three main types of espresso machines and which one is the best option to keep fueling your passion for coffee.
+Learn the difference between the three main types of espresso machines—manual, semi-automatic and fully-automatic—and find out which one is the best option to keep fueling your passion for coffee.

 Espresso drink on counter with slices of bread and fruit Espresso drink on counter with slices of bread and fruit